 100% snob free wine zone where everyone can come learn about wine, no matter who you are or how new you are to wine.

 The school has not currently offered any sommelier certification programs for many years.
 Instead, they offer one-off wine-tasting classes for wine enthusiasts.
 With the level of credibility that Jonathan has garnered over the past decade, he could lead Boston’s wine community.
-Since 2020, we have warned BWS that new Boston-area wine schools like the Commonwealth Wine School and Grape Experience may overcome their sizable advantages.
-New England is becoming the hotbed of wine education!
+Since 2020, we have warned BWS that new Boston-area wine schools like the Commonwealth Wine School and Grape Experience are becoming more competitive, especially with their sommelier certification programs.
+New England is becoming a hotbed of wine education.

 My favorite thing about “Sideways” is the beautiful soliloquy Madsen delivers as she explains why she loves wine.
 My least favorite thing was how I cringed every time the Wine Guy said something idiotic about wine that I’d heard myself say before.